 If you have any questions about the jail’s commissary policies, mail policies, or any other policies, call the Cape May County Correctional Center at the phone number provided above.
 If your question involves bail information or jail records, call the following phone number instead: (609) 465-1240.
 If your loved one has not been convicted and you intend to post bail, you may want to read our article on how to bail someone out of the Cape May County Correctional Center.

-Rely on a New Jersey Criminal Defense Attorney With Experience
+Rely on a Cape May Criminal Defense Attorney With Experience